introgreek/introgreek.github.io/docs/course_information/grading.md

 * ***short response papers.*** There will be opportunities to read articles and chapters relating to the study of ancient Greek language and culture and to respond with your thoughts about them in 1-2pp. papers.
 More details to come.
 * ***Helen Morales visit.*** On Wednesday, 10/20, at 7pm (via Zoom), Prof. Helen Morales of UC Santa Barbara will be paying us a (virtual) visit to discuss sections of her book *Antigone Rising: The Subversive Power of the Ancient Myths*, which investigates how ancient myths interact with modern cultural topics.
 It will be an awesome discussion, and you'll be able to write a reflection on the visit for a significant amount of semester points.
 * ***Twitch streams.*** (At least) three times this semester, I’ll be streaming my playthroughs of video games based on Greek mythology and history on [Twitch](https://twitch.tv/TheDancingGrad).
 If you attend and follow the instructions that I’ll talk about in the stream, you can earn some semester points!
+* ***Selfie and Object Analysis***.
+You can complete a scavenger hunt at the Worcester Art Museum to find a particular object in the Roman or Greek rooms and tie it into the themes of our course!
+More details to come.

 Check out full details of the external events and assignments [on this page](#).